Kolmogorov-size particles in homogeneous and isotropic turbulence: Flow modulation

-Overall, figure \ref{fig:spectrum} shows that particles almost do not modulate the inertial range of scales with the present parameters, where the classical energy cascade described by Richardson and Kolmogorov is preserved, but mainly affect the (otherwhise smooth) smallest scales of the flow.
+Overall, figure \ref{fig:spectrum} shows that at the present parameters particles almost do not modulate the inertial range of scales, where the classical energy cascade described by Richardson and Kolmogorov is preserved, but mainly affect the (otherwise smooth) smallest scales of the flow.